kurtosis-tech/kurtosis-package-indexer/README.md

 Github authentication
 ---------------------

-The searches ran on Github need to be authenticated.
-There're two ways Kurtosis Package Indexer will authenticate itself on Github.
+The searches run on Github need to be authenticated.
+There are two ways Kurtosis Package Indexer will authenticate itself on Github.
 Right now, the indexer first tries reading the `GITHUB_USER_TOKEN` environment variable and if it's empty, it falls back to the S3 bucket option.